 This report makes recommendations to further improve the implementation of SB 172.
 The state should make an implementation model available to the school food service directors and school administrators that demonstrates an easy way to meet the law's requirements.
 Successful schools and their methods of implementation should be benchmarked by the state and information about them made available to all schools in Kentucky.
 The state should create a governing board to assess schools' compliance with the regulations in the law.
 It should also communicate or create financial penalties and/or incentives to entice schools to comply with these regulations.
 The state also needs to clearly communicate the requirements of this law with schools through this governing board.
 This will remove any implementation inconsistencies that still exist in Kentucky's schools.
 Lastly, the requirements established in SB 172 should be reworked so that a la carte items are no longer exempt from the regulations of the law provided they meet the requirements in the National School Lunch/Breakfast Program; the nutrition environment should be consistently enforced in all Kentucky public schools.

 Brumbach, Bill, "Senate Bill (SB) 172: Governance of Nutrition in Kentucky Public Schools: Implementation Analysis Final Report" (2007).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 165.

 Elementary and Middle and Secondary Education Administration Commons, Policy Design, Analysis, and Evaluation Commons, Public Health Commons